zhaozhuoran/sdxl-training/DEMO.md

-# Why There Is No DEMO
+# Why There Is No Live Demo

-> **This project does not provide — and cannot reasonably provide — a runnable DEMO.**

-## Why a DEMO is not feasible

-A "DEMO" for this toolkit would imply one of the following, all of which are impractical or impossible:

-1. **Training is GPU-bound and slow.** This is an SDXL LoRA training toolkit, not an inference/demo app.
-A single meaningful LoRA training run takes thousands of optimizer steps and hours of GPU time.
-There is no "instant" version that demonstrates real results.
-2. **No meaningful output without a real dataset + base model.** A LoRA is only useful relative to a specific base model and a specific set of training images.
-Shipping a canned "demo" run would produce a model that is useless to you, while still requiring the same heavy GPU/VRAM footprint.
-3. **Heavy resource requirements.** Training needs a CUDA-capable GPU with sufficient VRAM, large model weights (several GB), and a dataset of images.
-These cannot be bundled into a portable demo nor run in a web/CI sandbox.
-4. **Reproducibility, not convenience, is the priority.** The toolkit is built around reproducible, user-controlled YAML configs.
-The "demo" is your run, on your hardware, with your data.

-**Conclusion:** The fastest, most honest path is for you to run it yourself.
-The instructions are short and are documented in [`USAGE.md`](./USAGE.md).
+Due to the nature of this project, providing a live demo is not practical.
+This toolkit is designed for training SDXL LoRA models, which requires specific hardware configurations and datasets that are not easily shared or demonstrated in a live environment.

+## Demo Video

+We have created a [demo video](https://youtu.be/1PRoAOIgnng) showcasing the training workflow and results.

+Note: The video uses only 10 training steps for demonstration purposes.
+This is not representative of a real training run.
+The purpose of the video is simply to provide a visual overview of how the toolkit works.

+For actual SDXL LoRA training, we recommend at least 5,000 steps as a starting point for a training.

 ## Verified hardware

 The following setup has been **confirmed working** by the maintainer.
 Use it as a known-good reference point when configuring your own run:

-You need AT LEAST the following hardware to run SDXL LoRA training with this toolkit:
+You need **AT LEAST** the following hardware to run SDXL LoRA training with this toolkit:

 | Item       | Specification                                          |
 | ---------- | ------------------------------------------------------ |